syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 {% endhighlight %}

+Executing the above codes renders the following output in Android device respectively.

+![](GettingStarted_images/ContentView.png)

 N> Setting the content view is same for both cases i.e. displaying the pop-up when the SfPopupLayout is set as root view and vice versa.

-Run the previous sample to get the following output on Android devices.
-![](GettingStarted_images/ContentView.png)

 ## Customizing animations